YunfengRuan/PRScsx/README.md

 ```
-    SNP          A1   A2   BETA      P
+    SNP          A1   A2   BETA      P or STD
     rs4970383    C    A    -0.0064   4.7780e-01
     rs4475691    C    T    -0.0145   1.2450e-01
     rs13302982   A    G    -0.0232   2.4290e-01